ElMehdiLebbar/Seule/README.md

 #### Internal

-🔹 By giving the style property root like a value we telling the program, the style sheet for the Application is the <link> element that has the about attribute with value equal "root" , inside the <head> section of an HTML page:
+🔹 By giving the style property root like a value we telling the program, the style sheet for the Application is the link element that has the about attribute with value equal the id of Seule application , inside the head section of an HTML page:

 ```html
 <!DOCTYPE html>